Install Unity Container in Visual Studio

 Here, we are going to install Unity container in Visual Studio using NuGet.

-This will add all the references of unity into your project as shown below.
+This will add all the references of Unity into your project as shown below.

-So now, we are ready to use Unity to implement automatic dependency injection in our project.
+Now, we are ready to use Unity to implement automatic dependency injection in our project.